dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/70-Apr-2024/mar-sl-updates.md

 date: 2024-04-01
 ---

 The dbt Labs team continues to work on adding new features, fixing bugs, and increasing reliability for the [dbt Semantic Layer](/docs/use-dbt-semantic-layer/dbt-sl) and [MetricFlow](/docs/build/about-metricflow).

-The following list explains the new features, updates, and fixes for March 2024 in more detail.
+This release note includes our work in March 2024:

 ## dbt Semantic Layer and MetricFlow